Are you in the market for a forklift but have questions about the price of new or used models?

 - EquipmentTrader.com

-- You may not be familiar with the seller, especially if they’re out of state.
+- Unknown sellers: You may not be familiar with who you’re buying from.

 Buying from individual companies